How to Become a Counselor in New Mexico

 Supervision Hours

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-New Mexico requires (LMHCs) to complete 3,000 hours of supervision in at least two years, with a minimum of 100 hours of face-to-face direction from an approved supervisor.
-Up to 1,000 hours may be obtained through a degree-program internship or practicum.
-After completion, LMHCs are eligible to apply for license as an LPCC.
+New Mexico requires LMHCs to complete 3,000 hours of supervision over at least 2 years, with a minimum of 100 hours of face-to-face supervision from an approved supervisor.
+Up to 1,000 hours may be obtained through a degree program, internship, or practicum.
+Upon completion, LMHCs are eligible to apply for an LPCC license.

 (Back to Top)